Table of contents

 We haven’t tried any of these, but we know some motorcycle and bicycle long-distance rider fans who may enjoy these ways of getting to Beacon.

 Looking for more ways to travel and discover options through apps?
 Don’t miss our guide to our favorite travel apps and bookmark it for later!

-Where to stay for a weekend in Beacon, NY
+Where to stay on a weekend trip to Beacon, NY

 We stayed in a cute Airbnb private room in the house of a lovely woman named Patricia.